-"I think this is a story that has to be told," explains The Reckoning’s writer and executive producer Jeff Pope.
+"I think this is a story that has to be told," explains The Reckoning writer and executive producer Jeff Pope.
 "We must understand why a man like Jimmy Savile seemed to remain immune for so long to proper scrutiny and criminal investigation."

-Who was Jimmy Savile?
+'The Reckoning' — who was Jimmy Savile?

 Savile rose to fame in the 1960s and in the 1970s was a popular radio DJ and TV presenter, who regularly hosted Top of the Pops and had his own long-running children’s teatime show Jim’ll Fix It, where he arranged for children’s wishes to come true.
-He was also known for his fund-raising and support for charities and hospitals.
+He was also known for his fundraising and support for charities and hospitals.

 Why is Jimmy Savile so reviled?